quantaosun/Gromacs-ABF/README.md

       done
 ```

-## Only a 40 cpu cluster with mpi version of Gromacs without GPU
+## On a 40 cpu cluster with mpi version of Gromacs without GPU

 ```
 #!/bin/bash